 - The submission deadline date will be strictly observed; no exceptions will be made.
 No entry fee will be refunded for entries that are disqualified, late, or incomplete.

 - Entrants are responsible to secure copyrights, fees or royalties as applicable for photos (identify photographers), digital images, and/or plans, or any other information required for submission or publication.
 Entrants must have the owner's written approval to submit the project prior to registration and/or submission.
 Owners must be informed of and approve of potential site visits and the significant recognition in the media should the project receive an award.
 The ACHA shall not be responsible for any fees which an owner may otherwise charge for touring the facility.

 Contacts and Questions:

-Please see the Online Submission FAQ for information about the online submission process.
+Please see the FAQ regarding the online submission process.

-For clarification beyond the published materials, please contact:
+For clarification beyond the published materials, click here to inquire.

 2014 - Dartmouth-Hitchcock Medical Center and Griffin Hospital

 To view the presentations, please visit the ACHA YouTube channel at this link: